Shopify/money/README.md

 ### Features

-- Keeps value in decimal
-- Provides a `Money` class which encapsulates all information about an certain amount of money, such as its value and its currency.
+- Provides a `Money` class which encapsulates all information about a certain amount of money, such as its value and its currency.
 - Provides a `Money::Currency` class which encapsulates all information about a monetary unit.
+- Represents monetary values as decimals.
+No need to convert your amounts every time you use them.
+Easily understand the data in your DB.
 - Does NOT provide APIs for exchanging money from one currency to another.
-- Will not lose pennies during division!
+- Will not lose pennies during divisions
-- Money::NullCurrency for no currency support

 ## Installation